 Watch Stan Hansen Become AWA World Champion:

-According to a 2009 interview Stan Hansen found within the pages of Volume 26 of The Wrestler Magazine, Hansen certainly saw promise when made the AWA champion.
-Still, the relationship quickly soured when he didn’t pocket the money he had envisioned.
+According to a non-kayfabe 2009 interview with Stan Hansen found within the pages of Volume 26 of The Wrestler Magazine, Hansen certainly saw promise when made the AWA champion.
+However, the relationship quickly soured when he didn’t pocket the money he had envisioned.

 "I think the AWA could’ve been good," said Hansen candidly.
 "I never went to the AWA thinking I’d ever be the champion.
 It wasn’t my idea.
 But everybody was complaining that Martel wasn’t drawing as champion.
 He couldn’t speak English, and there were a thousand reasons."

 He continued, "[Martel] was a great white-meat babyface.
 He was a good-looking guy who could sell and never die.
 He and Tommy Rich were the best white-meat guys ever.
 I suspected they were just using me to pass the belt from one babyface to another.
 That would’ve been fine if they’d just laid that out to me at the beginning.
 I would’ve been fine having it for four months and passing it on.
 But when I saw that I really wasn’t being promoted, that was a problem."

 Stan Hansen and the Curious Case of His AWA World Championship Belt

 On June 29th, 1986, the local promoter passed down the AWA’s order for Stan Hansen to drop the belt to Nick Bockwinkel in Denver, Colorado.
 This was a decision that made little sense to the burly Texan.